Culture of Experts

 • Master

-Sales departments have all types of obstacles, but there is one huge built-in obstacle that shadows all others.
+When a company opens a sales position, they are looking for an employee who can figure things out.
+Within a sales position, there is a constant need to overcome obstacles.
+There is one huge obstacle that shadows all others.
 This is the sales gap between sales goals and actual sales.
 Most of the small obstacles within a sales department will fall under this huge umbrella and sales departments that constantly overcome small obstacles have a better chance of hitting their sales goals.

 All departments within an organization have complex obstacles.
 They may or may not be obvious, but they exist.
 Facing complex obstacles usually requires unstructured, complex, creativity-driven, strategy-dependent, project-oriented work.
 A disconnect can happen when complex obstacles are faced with structured, repetitive, task-oriented, company-process-driven work.
 Understanding the differences is key to success.